-Access to and the use of emails will be managed in line with the Data Protection Policy, Acceptable Use Agreement, and the Pupil Confidentiality Policy and Staff and Volunteer Confidentiality Policy.
+Access to and the use of emails will be managed in line with the Data Protection Policy, Acceptable Use Agreement, and the relevant Privacy Notices.

-Staff and pupils will be given approved school email accounts and will only be able to use these accounts at school and when doing school-related work outside of school hours.
-Prior to being authorised to use the email system, staff and pupils must agree to and sign the Acceptable Use Agreement.
+Staff and students will be given approved school email accounts and will only be able to use these accounts at school and when doing school-related work outside of school hours.
+Before being authorised to use the email system, staff and students must agree to and sign the Acceptable Use Agreement.
 Personal email accounts will not be permitted to be used on the school site.
 Any email that contains sensitive or personal information will only be sent using secure and encrypted email.

-Staff members and pupils will be required to block spam and junk mail, and report the matter to ICT technicians.
-The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff and pupils will be made aware of this.
+Staff members and students will be required to block spam and junk mail and report the matter to ICT technicians.
+The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff and students will be made aware of this.
 Chain letters, spam and all other emails from unknown sources will be deleted without being opened.
-The school will organise an annual assembly where they explain what a phishing email and other malicious emails might look like - this assembly will includes information on the following:
+The school will organise an annual assembly where they explain what a phishing email and other malicious emails might look like - this assembly will include information on the following: